 These apps only help improve an already good photo, which means that photography skills are still important.

 Photoshop Actions are a “pre-recorded” set of actions that can be applied to any kind of image.
-The benefits offered by Actions include time efficiency, professional and polished results, easy to use, and worth every penny.
+The benefits offered by Actions include time efficiency, professional and polished results, ease to use, and worth every penny.

 I also recommend checking out photoshop overlays.